uludag/nosql-biosets/geneinfo/readme.md

 # Requires ~1m
 # Assume PostgreSQL database with name geneinfo has already been created
-# and the user `tests` have access to the database with password 'tests'
+# and the user `geneinfo` have access to the database with password 'geneinfo'
 # Use --hosts and  --port options if the database host is different than localhost
 # or if its port number is different than 5432
 ./geneinfo/hgnc_geneinfo.py --infile ./data/hgnc_complete_set.json\
- --db PostgreSQL --index geneinfo --user tests --password tests
+ --db PostgreSQL --index geneinfo --user geneinfo --password geneinfo
 ```
-PostgreSQL support is based on [SQLAlchemy](http://www.sqlalchemy.org) library
+PostgreSQL support is based on [SQLAlchemy](http://www.sqlalchemy.org) library,

-Note: A command line option to change MongoDB collection name and PostgreSQL table name
-has not been implemented yet, it is defined with constant `DOCTYPE = 'hgncgeneinfo'`
+table name is defined with constant `DOCTYPE` ('hgncgeneinfo')
-in hgnc_geneinfo.py

 ### Similar work